Australia in data

 Why not start with the oldest human geodata?

-The AIATSIS Map of Indigenous Australia is one place to start.
-It shows the conventionally agreed boundaries between the traditional owners of the land we’re on, and indicates whom politeness suggests we should pay respects to.
+The AIATSIS Map of Indigenous Australia is a good place to start.
+It shows the conventionally agreed boundaries between the traditional owners of the land we’re on and indicates who we should pay our respects to.

 - Digital Earth Australia Map